Shihara-Dilshan/Dev-Server/README.md

-# A Development server for Java Script with nodemon
+# A Development server for both Browser and Node Environments with nodemon and live-server.

 ## Project setup
 ```